Former PC Star Joins Staff

 The Burnsville, Minn., native graduated from Providence College in 2003 after a decorated career as a defenseman and team captain.

 During her playing career, Ruzzi helped lead the Friars to two championships, including the ECAC Eastern title in 2002 and the inaugural Women's Hockey East crown in 2003.
-She served as captain of the 2002-03 team, earning Hockey East Honorable Mention status and the team's Coaches' Award.
+She served as captain of the 2002-03 team, earning Hockey East Honorable Mention status while winning the team's Coaches' Award.
 For her career, she played in 141 games, fourth on the Friars' all-time list, and accounted for 13 goals and 38 assists for 51 points.

-After graduating Magna Cum Laude from Providence, Ruzzi spent two seasons (2004-2006) as an assistant coach with Amherst College where she helped the Lord Jeffs to their first conference title and a semifinal berth in the NCAA tournament.
+After graduating Magna Cum Laude from Providence, Ruzzi spent two seasons (2004-2006) as an assistant coach with Amherst College, where she helped the Lord Jeffs to their first conference title and a semifinal berth in the NCAA tournament.

 Ruzzi then spent four (2006-2010) seasons on Katey Stone's staff at Harvard, helping lead the Crimson to their eighth NCAA tournament appearance in 2010.